TheRealCheeseEnjoyer/CVector/README.md

 ## Implementation
 This implementation uses a raw memory pool coupled with the size in bytes of the objects to store, granting the ability to store any type of data with a retrieval time complexity of O(1).

+## Installation
+1. Drop Vector.h and Vector.c in your project
+2. ????
+3. Profit

 ## Usage
 Every function has the Vec_ Prefix.
 Default capacity and Resize multiplier are defined at the top of Vector.c and can be changed as needed